Proven Clarksville Traumatic Brain Injury Attorneys Ready To Help You

 - Write down your recollection of how the accident occurred and what happened after.
 Include information such as the time and place the accident occurred, what the weather was like, who was present, contact information for witnesses and persons involved, and any other details you can think to include

-3. Contact an experienced attorney.
+3. Contact an experienced law firm.

 Time is of the essence when you or a loved one have been in an accident and sustained a traumatic brain injury.
 The experienced Clarksville traumatic brain injury attorneys, at Batson Nolan, will: